Generalised double-logarithmic equation in QCD

-For QCD we know at this moment the non-singlet anomalous dimension up to three loops~\cite{Gross:1973ju,Georgi:1951sr,Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa}.
+For QCD we know the full non-singlet anomalous dimension up to three loops at this moment~\cite{Gross:1973ju,Georgi:1951sr,Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa}.
 So, we can expand the result for the anomalous dimension near $j=0+\omega$, which looks like (we suppress the colour factor $\TF = 1/2$ in $SU(N_c)$)

 and substitute the obtained expressions into the original double-logarithmic equation~(\ref{DLKL}).
-We have found, that indeed it is modified in a minimal way if we add also the QCD $\beta$-function in the left hand side\footnote{$\beta$-function in $\cN=4$ SYM theory is equal to zero in all order of perturbative theory.}\footnote{There is a difference between normalisation of the anomalous dimension in $\cN=4$ SYM theory and in~QCD, which produces a difference in the left-hand sides of eqs.~(\ref{GDLEqQCDL3}) and~(\ref{DLgener}).}:
+We have found, that it does change in a minimal way if we add also the QCD $\beta$-function in the left-hand side\footnote{$\beta$-function in $\cN=4$ SYM theory is equal to zero in all orders of perturbation theory.}\footnote{There is a difference between the normalization of the anomalous dimension in $\cN=4$ SYM theory and in~QCD, which produces a difference in the left-hand sides of eqs.~(\ref{GDLEqQCDL3}) and~(\ref{DLgener}).}:

 where the coefficients for the $\beta$-function in QCD